Figure

 Description

-Circuit quantum electrodynamics (circuit QED) is the solid-state realization of cavity QED, where a superconducting qubit plays the role of the atom and a coplanar waveguide transmission line resonator plays the role of the optical cavity.
-The key insight is that the zero-point energy of a quasi-1D resonator is concentrated in an extremely small effective volume ( cubic wavelengths), producing rms vacuum fields — about 100× larger than 3D microwave cavities.
+Circuit quantum electrodynamics (circuit QED) is the solid-state realization of cavity QED, where a superconducting qubit plays the role of the atom and a coplanar waveguide (CPW) transmission line resonator plays the role of the optical cavity.
+Proposed by Blais, Huang, Wallraff, Girvin, and Schoelkopf (2004), the key insight is that the zero-point energy of a quasi-1D resonator is concentrated in an extremely small effective volume ( cubic wavelengths), producing rms vacuum fields — about 100× larger than 3D microwave cavities.
 Combined with the enormous transition dipole moment of the Cooper pair box ( atomic units), this yields coupling strengths three orders of magnitude beyond atomic microwave cQED.

-At the charge degeneracy point (), the system Hamiltonian reduces to the Jaynes-Cummings form:
+At the charge degeneracy point, the system is described by the Jaynes-Cummings Hamiltonian:

 Motivation

 Previous proposals for coupling superconducting qubits used discrete LC circuits or large Josephson junctions, which suffered from parasitic resonances and 1/f noise sensitivity.
 The transmission line resonator approach provides: strong inhibition of spontaneous emission (Purcell protection), high-fidelity QND readout via dispersive phase shifts, a natural quantum bus for entangling qubits separated by centimeter distances, and compatibility with standard lithographic fabrication.
-The critical photon number and minimum detectable atom number confirm access to the very strong coupling regime.
+Circuit QED made dispersive readout and multi-qubit coupling practical, enabling the scaling of superconducting quantum processors.

-• Resonator acts as quantum bus: two qubits at different antinodes can be entangled via virtual photon exchange with effective coupling .
+• Two qubits at different antinodes entangled via virtual photon exchange with effective coupling .

 Key Metrics